jtm429/telegram-bot-core/README.md

 Thus, your bot shall gain the power to **ask questions** and **react to answers**, like a courteous host in a realm of automata.

+---

-May your bots run smoothly and your updates never be duplicated.
+May your bots run smoothly, your GPT prompts be clever, and your system personalities delightfully dysfunctional.